 Prepare flax egg.
 In a small bowl add ground flax seed and water whisk and let sit for at least 5 minutes.

-In a mixing bowl beat butter for a few seconds until smooth.
+In a mixing bowl, using a hand mixer, beat butter for a few seconds until smooth.

 Add white sugar, brown sugar, salt and baking powder.
 Beat until well combined.